massimopizzol/moutreach/_posts/2017-03-13-Group-exercises-participatory-scenario-development.markdown

 excerpt: On participatory scenario development
 ---

-Today I had the chance to run a scenario workshop, something I wanted to try since I took a [PEER course](http://www.peer.eu/projects/metier-training-courses/course-7-environmental-scenario-analysis/) on this topic when I was a PhD student.
-So I though about writing a series of posts about **group-exercises to teach sustainability, modelling, and system thinking** that I am so lucky to have on my teaching portfolio.
+Today I had the chance to run a scenario workshop together with my good colleague [Lone](http://personprofil.aau.dk/109964).
+This is something I wanted to try since I was a PhD student and took a [PEER course](http://www.peer.eu/projects/metier-training-courses/course-7-environmental-scenario-analysis/) on this topic.
+So I though about writing a series of posts about **group-exercises to teach sustainability** that I am so lucky to have on my teaching portfolio.

 # Problem based learning